Debbie Gallipani doesn't want sympathy.

 Then a few months ago, Debbie received a call from someone she hadn't spoken to in years.
 The woman on the other end of the phone said her daughter was being bullied in school.

-Page 3 of 8 - The floodgates opened for Debbie.
+The floodgates opened for Debbie.

 Debbie thinks the bullying might be by some of the same people who bullied Julia.